-There are two books with the title Chudelu 畜德錄 "Records of Raising Virtue", one written by the Ming period 明 (1368-1644) scholar Chen Yi 陳沂 (1469-1538), and one by the late Qing period 清 (1644-1911) teacher Xu Qitu 席啓圖.
+There are two books with the title Chudelu 畜德錄 "Records of Raising Virtue", one written by the Ming-period 明 (1368-1644) scholar Chen Yi 陳沂 (1469-1538), and one by the late Qing-period 清 (1644-1911) teacher Xu Qitu 席啓圖.
 Both are treatises on comportment in the Confucian sense.

-The writer Chen Yi 陳沂, courtesy name Chen Zonglu 陳宗魯, style Shiting 石亭, came from Shangyuan 上元 (near modern Nanjing 南京, Jiangsu) obtained his jinshi degree during the Zhengde reign 正德 (1506-1521) and was then a Hanlin bachelor (shujishi 庶吉士), first raising to the office of junior compiler (bianxiu 編修), then that of expositor-in-waiting (shijiang 侍講).
-He was then transferred to the provinces as assistant administrator (canzheng 參政) of Jiangxi, later of Shandong.
-He was called one of the "three masters from Jinling (i.e. Nanjing)" (Jinling san jun 金陵三俊), the others being Gu Lin 顧璘 and Wang Wei 王韋.
-He was a fine painter and poet and even dared to call himself the "lesser Su Dongpo" (Xiaopo 小坡).
-He has written the scholarly books Jinling gujin tukao 金陵古今圖考, Jinling shiji 金陵世紀, and his collected writings are called Chen Xingqing ji 陳行卿集 and Weizhenlu 維楨錄.
+The writer Chen Yi 陳沂, courtesy name Zonglu 宗魯, style Shiting 石亭, hailed from Shangyuan 上元 (near modern Nanjing 南京, Jiangsu), obtained his jinshi degree during the Zhengde reign-period 正德 (1506-1521) and was then appointed Hanlin bachelor (shujishi 庶吉士).
+He first rose to the office of junior compiler (bianxiu 編修), then that of expositor-in-waiting (shijiang 侍講), and was then transferred to the province as assistant administrator (canzheng 參政) of Jiangxi, later of Shandong.
+He was called one of the "three masters from Jinling (i.e. Nanjing)" (Jinling san jun 金陵三俊), the others being Gu Lin 顧璘 (1476-1545) and Wang Wei 王韋 (c.
+1470).
+Chen Yi was a fine painter and poet and even dared to call himself the "lesser Su Dongpo" (Xiaopo 小坡).
+He wrote the two books Jinling gujin tukao 金陵古今圖考 and Jinling shiji 金陵世紀, the first being a geography, and the second a historiographical report of Nanjing.
+His collected writings are called Chen Xingqing ji 陳行卿集 and Weizhenlu 維楨錄.